KipCrossing/OpenEM/OPENEM_ISSUES.md

 # Design Issues of the OpenEM

-The following is a brief statement explaining issues
+The following is a brief statement explaining issues that have arisen during my research into designing the OpenEM; a Low-Cost EMI sensor.

 ## Intro